-- 3.1 Fix with 4% paraformaldehyde/PBS, 15 min. - 3.2 Rinse twice with PBS to remove traces of fixative. - 3.3 Permeabilize with 0.1 0.5% TritonX-100/PBS, 5-10 min. - 3.4 Block with blocking agent such as with 5% BSA or normal goat serum in PBS, 30 min - 3.5 Dilute primary antibody in dilution buffer as recommended in the specific product's datasheet.
-Overlay enough diluted antibody to cover cells on coverslip (150-200 uL is usually sufficient to cover the surface area) or add to each chamber of the chamber slides.
+- 3.1 Fix with 4% paraformaldehyde/PBS, 15 min. - 3.2 Rinse twice with PBS to remove traces of fixative. - 3.3 Permeabilize with 0.1 0.5% TritonX-100/PBS, 5-10 min. - 8.4 Block with blocking agent such as with 5% BSA or normal goat serum in PBS, 30 min - 3.5 Dilute primary antibody in dilution buffer as recommended in the specific product's datasheet.
+Overlay enough diluted antibody to cover cells on coverslip (150-200 μ L is usually sufficient to cover the surface area) or add to each chamber of the chamber slides.
 Keep slips covered or in a humidified chamber to avoid evaporation. - 3.6 Rinse three times with PBS, 5 min each wash. - 3.7 Dilute fluorescent secondary antibody in dilution buffer and incubate for 1 hour at room temperature.
-Working concentrations of IgG conjugates range from 1-10 ug/mL for most applications.
-We recommend including samples without primary antibody as a control for background staining.
-Keep slips covered or in a humidified chamber to avoid evaporation. - 3.8 Rinse three times with PBS, 5 min each wash. - 3.9 Additional staining with fluorescent nuclear stains or phalloidins can be done at this sten. - 3.10 Invert each coverslip onto a precleaned slide with mounting media, preferably one with an anti-fade preservative.
+General range for IgM conjugates is between 1-10 μg/mL for most applications.
+Cell samples without primary antibody incubation is recommended for background control.
+Keep slips covered or in a humidified chamber to avoid evaporation. - 3.8 Rinse three times with PBS, 5 min each wash. - 3.9 Additional staining with fluorescent nuclear stains or phalloidins can be done at this step. - 3.10 Invert each coverslip onto a pre-cleaned slide with fluorescence anti-fade mounting media.
 Seal edges with clear polish if desired. - 3.11 Store slides in the dark at 4°C.